Everybody has a story to share and storytelling brings generations together.

 - Ensures the significance of a lifetime will not be lost forever or, in the case of an unexpected event, wind up as an incomplete, costly and short-lived newspaper obituary.

-We enable seniors to inexpensively share their life stories and learn about the contributions that all people have made—and continue to make—to our nation’s history.
-Our one-time, tax-deductible membership fee is only $49.
-If a family or your residence/center becomes a Legacy Partner, the fee is only $24.50.
-However, schools, students and students’ families and friends participate in Americans All at no cost and receive a free, 3-month trial to our Social Legacy Network.
-By having the story created by a student, the story is free.
-Moreover, we invest more than half of our membership fees to provide inclusive social studies resources to help K–12 students participate successfully in our democracy, economy and workforce.
+We enable seniors to share their life stories and learn about the contributions that all people have made—and continue to make—to our nation’s history.
+Schools, students and students’ families and friends participate in Americans All at no cost and receive a free, 3-month trial to our Social Legacy Network.
+By having the story created by a student or if the senior is affiliated with a school, the story is free.
+Students helping seniors create their story can earn service-learning credits and all our members can gain discounts from our program's business partners.

 Benefits of Membership in Americans All